Come The Revolution

 “Any chance of getting some sleep?”
 I asked.

 “Tonight.
 You might as well adjust to time on the other side of the world,” Martinez said while looking at a chart on the wall.
 “Here it is.
-You’re in with Ray Hill.”
+You’re bunking with Ray Hill.”

 An unembodied voice replied, “It’s cool.”